Saluki: The Graceful Hound of Ancient Origins

 Breed Group

-Salukis belong to the Hound Group, as classified by kennel clubs and breed organizations.
+Salukis belong to the Hound Group, as classified by kennel clubs and breed organisations.
 This group includes breeds primarily bred for hunting and tracking.
 Within this group, Salukis are known for their exceptional speed, keen eyesight, and the ability to track prey over vast distances.

 Breed Size